-The preferred medicines allocated by us as stipulated under the conditions in the overview 'Designated Care Not Applicable to Excess' are exempted from the compulsory and the voluntary excess.
-The delivery costs, the counselling consultation for a preferred medicine and inhaler instructions do fall under the compulsory and, if applicable, the voluntary excess.
+The preferred medicines allocated by us as stipulated under the conditions in the overview 'Designated Care Not Applicable to Excess' are exempted from the compulsory excess.
+The delivery costs, the counselling consultation for a preference medicine and inhaler instructions do fall under the compulsory excess.